What is retail and merchandising?

 Working in retail you could find yourself designing products, choosing the latest stock for your collection or coming up with ways to get your products noticed.

-Fashion, health, beauty, sports, music, technology and home furnishings are all major areas in retail.
+Fashion, entertainment, food, health, beauty, sports, music, technology and home furnishings are all major areas in retail.

 What retail and merchandising jobs can I do?